Resolving Unexpected Behavior On a Windows PC by Redirecting the Data Folder

 3. View the file path listed under the My Data Folder heading.
 If the Data folder is on OneDrive, the file path will include the word OneDrive.

-Data folder is located on OneDrive
+Data folder located on OneDrive.

 Note: If your Data folder does not contain OneDrive in the file path, but you are experiencing similar symptoms, please refer back to KB-03125: Troubleshooting Error Messages Associated With the Program' Data Folder.